GetStream/butterfly/README.md

 }
 ```

-> Note: Butterfly includes [Jetpack WindowManager](https://developer.android.com/jetpack/androidx/releases/window) to compute window internally.
+> **Note**: Butterfly includes [Jetpack WindowManager](https://developer.android.com/jetpack/androidx/releases/window) to compute window internally.
 So if you're using WindowManager in your project, please make sure your project uses the same version or exclude the dependency to adapt yours.

 ### SNAPSHOT